Nostradamus in popular culture: Television

 The television series Alias prominently features the character Milo Rambaldi, a fictional prophet who seems to be an amalgam of Nostradamus and the non-prophetic but visionary inventor, artist, and genius Leonardo da Vinci.

 In the science fiction series First Wave, the protagonists use a previously unknown book of quatrains of Nostradamus to fight back against an alien invasion.

 Nostradamus was also a regular character on This Morning With Richard Not Judy, played by Emma Kennedy.

 Nostradamus appeared semi-regularly on the Warner Bros. animated series Histeria! as an eccentric red-bearded man in stereotypical wizard garb.

 On Mr. Show with Bob and David, an episode contains a sketch called "Nostradamus and his Companion".
 In it, Nostradamus (played by Bob Odenkirk) is a gay man who falls in love with a fashion designer, played by David Cross.
 Nostradamus is left behind by his constant chum, who goes on to achieve fame and fortune in the fashion industry.
 The sketch ends with a school being named after them: "Nostradamus and His Constant Chum Elementary School."

 On Chappelle's Show, the sketch comedy show hosted by Dave Chappelle, there is a character named Negrodamus (played by comedian Paul Mooney), an African-American version of Nostradamus who makes various predictions in response to questions.

-In the Nickelodeon cartoon CatDog, the title characters find a prediction in a book by the fictitious prophet "Nostradummy" that they interpret as predicting the imminent end of the world.
+In the Nickelodeon cartoon CatDog, the titular characters find a prediction in a book by the fictitious prophet "Nostradummy" that they interpret as predicting the imminent end of the world.

 In The Simpsons episode "Thank God, It's Doomsday", Homer Simpson is sarcastically called "Nostradumbass" by Comic Book Guy after his initial prophecy of the end of the world is incorrect.

-In the Hong Kong ATV series My Date with a Vampire (series 1), Nostradamus (also referred to as the "French Guy") was held to have made a prophecy of the end of world in 1999, with a third of the world's population turning into monsters or vampires and the rest perishing.
-The antagonist, vampire Yamamoto Kazuo (portrayed by Kenneth Chan) and later Yu Meng Sap Sam or his true identity—Lo Hau (portrayed by Wai Lit), sought to make the prophecy come true and rule the world, but the protagonists Fong Tin Yau (portrayed by Eric Wan) and Ma Siu Ling (portrayed by Joey Meng) were able to stop this from occurring.
-The anime Occult Academy revolves around an artifact called the Nostradamus Key, an object that will open a dimensional rift on July 21, 1999, that would trigger an alien invasion in the year 2012.
-In fact, it seems that the survivors of the 2012 invasion used alien technology to send someone to tell Nostradamus as part of a plan to prevent the invasion.
+In the Hong Kong ATV series My Date with a Vampire (series 1), Nostradamus, also referred to as the "French Guy", was held to have made a prophecy stating that the world would end in 1999, with a third of the world's population turning into monsters or vampires and the rest perishing.
+The antagonist, vampire Yamamoto Kazuo (portrayed by Kenneth Chan) and later Yu Meng Sap Sam or his true identity—Lo Hau (portrayed by Wai Lit), sought to make the prophecy come true and rule the world.
+However, the protagonists, Fong Tin Yau (portrayed by Eric Wan) and Ma Siu Ling (portrayed by Joey Meng), were able to stop this from occurring.

+The anime Occult Academy revolves around an artifact called the Nostradamus Key, an object that will open a dimensional rift on July 21, 1999, and trigger an alien invasion in the year 2012.
+The survivors of the 2012 invasion seemingly used alien technology to send a person to tell Nostradamus as part of a plan to prevent the invasion.